logista/btsite/posting-guide.md

 gallery: gallery-stories
 excerpt: Words and pictures, pictures and words.
 tags: [photograph, abstract, color, digital, fine art, close up, books, stories]
+date: 2015-08-01
 ---
 ~~~

 Most Pages are galleries.
 However, the "no quotes" thing seems to be suitable.
 Follow the guidelines from above.

-`date:` isn't used in pages, but I now realize it might be a good thing to have for keeping track of when things have been changed.
+`date:` isn't used in Jekyll with Pages, but I now realize it might be a good thing to have for keeping track of when things have been changed.
+So I'm including it.

+The images in the galleries are 300px thumbnails, linking to a larger (1500px) copy used for the slideshow.
+They are listed in `_data/gallerylist.yml` in the order they are to appear on the page.
+A single "feature" image is also noted --- this is the image used to represent the gallery on the Portfolio Index page.